abdullah89255/API_details/README.md

 - **Use API Testing Tools:** Tools like Postman or Insomnia can help you explore API endpoints and understand their behavior using the documentation as a guide.
 - **Community Forums:** Platforms like Stack Overflow or Reddit might provide links or insights into less accessible API documentation.

-Here are examples of API endpoints for various types of APIs, categorized by their functionality:

 ---